Short Story: Brown Package Delivery (Cathy Olaso)

 Brown Package Delivery

 Timeout!
 Attempting to greatly up-date the overarching feel with my old blog.
-Views on the design at http://www.vancouverwestyrentals.com?
-Absolutely a beautiful camper rental service in Westfalia Vancouver online when needed within the British Columbia region.
+Views on the design at https://www.bromelin.ca?
+Absolutely a remarkable Canadian human resources firm when needed within the Quebec region.
 Offer an opinion.
 Thx!

 The newborn wailed softly in her mothers arms, her cries barely a noise, as if she'd known from the moment of her birth, only seconds ago, that she should be hidden from the world.